jMotif/sax-vsm_classic/README.md

 	[INFO] ------------------------------------------------------------------------
 	[INFO] BUILD SUCCESSFUL

-2.0 OPTIMIZING DISCRETIZATION PARAMETERS
+2.0 Running classifier
 ------------
+Symbolic discretization with SAX -- the first step of our algorithm -- requires hyperparameters to be specified by the user.
+Unfortunately, their optimal selection is not trivial.
+We proposed to use Dividing Rectangles optimization scheme for accelerated selection of optimal parameter values.

-The code implements a modified for SAX-VSM DIRECT algorithm.
-Below is the trace of running sampler for Gun/Point dataset.
-The series in this dataset have length 150, so I define the sliding window range as [10-150], PAA size as [5-75], and the alphabet [2-18].
-This is the run trace:
+The code implements the DiRect sampler which can be called from the command line.
+Below is the trace of running the sampler for Gun/Point dataset.
+The series in this dataset have length 150, so I define the sliding window range as [10-150], PAA size as [5-75], and the alphabet [2-18]:

 	$ java -jar target/sax-vsm-0.0.1-SNAPSHOT-jar-with-dependencies.jar -train src/resources/data/Gun_Point/Gun_Point_TRAIN -test src/resources/data/Gun_Point/Gun_Point_TEST -wmin 10 -wmax 150 -pmin 5 -pmax 75 -amin 2 -amax 18 --hold_out 1 -i 3
 	trainData classes: 2, series length: 150